erikbos/gatekeeper/docs/controlplane.md

 ### Configuration

-Envoycp requires a starup configuration which needs to be provided as YAML file, see below for the supported fields.
+Controlplane requires a starup configuration which needs to be provided as YAML file, see below for the supported fields.
 For an example configuration file see [controlplane.yaml](../deployment/docker/controlplane.yaml).

 ### Logfiles

-Envoycp writes multiple logfiles, one for each function of controlplane.
+Controlplane writes multiple logfiles, one for each function of controlplane.
 All are written as structured JSON, filename rotation schedule can be set via configuration file.
 The two logfiles are:

 1. `logging.filename` as log for application messages
 2. `webadmin.logging.filename` as access log for all REST API calls

-### Envoycp configuration file
+### Controlplane configuration file

 The supported fields are: